reina-peh/Anaconda-Data-Science-Expo-2023/README.md

 ![Python](https://img.shields.io/badge/Python-3.8.10-green)
 ![IDE](https://img.shields.io/badge/IDE-Jupyter%20Notebook-orange)
 ![Anaconda Research Poster (4)](https://github.com/reina-peh/Anaconda-Data-Science-Expo-2023/assets/75836749/feec8f96-585e-4eed-a0cd-ca3c6184f6af)
 The exploration of the happiness topic stems from a profound curiosity to decode the intricate factors that contribute to our overall well-being and contentment.
 In our quest to understand this complex emotion and universal pursuit, we analyzed 5 datasets and visualized regional-level insights about happiness by coding 8 static and interactive charts using Python.
 We then weaved our charts and insights into a visual narrative (see poster) which tells its data-driven story about happiness! 🌻

-# Contributors
-* Reina Peh
-* Ryan Tan
-* Claudia Lai

 # Datasets
 Refer to the `Datasets` folder to download the following datasets: